-Testing the relationship between reflective factors and indicators starts with discriminatory validity. discriminant validity measured using cross-loading and the Fornell-Larcker postulate.
+Testing the relationship between reflective factors and indicators starts with discriminatory validity, discriminant validity measured using cross-loading and the Fornell-Larcker postulate.
 Latent variables share more variation with the underlying indicator than with other latent variables, according to the Fornell-Larcker postulate.
-According to statistics, each latent variable's AVE value needs to be higher than the highest R square value obtained from the values of the other latent variables.
-The second criterion for discriminant validity is "loading", for each indicator it is expected to be higher than "cross-loading" (), as mentioned in Table 3.
+According to statistics, each latent variables value needs to be higher than the highest R square value obtained from the values of the other latent variables.
+The second criterion for discriminant validity 17 loading, for each indicator it is expected to be higher than "cross-loading" (), as mentioned in Table 3.